Basic-Data-Infrastructure/developer-portal/index.md

 #### Key Concepts and Components

-The core services in a BDI architecture are the API consumer, the API provider, Association Register, and the Authorization Register.
+The core services in a BDI architecture are the API consumer, the Service Provider, Association Register, and the Authorization Register.

 ##### Service Provider